johnmoore/iOStream/README.md

 ## Installation

-Add all of the files into your XCode project, then add the following code to your application delegate:
+In order to use iOStream, you must link your binary with libicucore.dylib and CFNetwork.framework.
+Then import the folder iOStreamClient into your XCode project, and add the following code to your application delegate files:

 (In AppDelegate.h)
 ```objective-c